Mallinath-cs/Portfolio/Beginner_readme.md

 ```bash
 npm install
 ```
-To view website on both your pc and mobile you have to have both devices connected to the same wifi network and run the following command in terminal
+To view website both on your pc and mobile you have to connect both devices to the same wifi network and run the following command in terminal

 ```bash
 npm run dev -- --host